syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-forms.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Annotation/Set-text-alignment-in-a-Combo-Box-field/.NET).

 ### Adding the radio button field

 To create the radio button in the PDF forms, you can use [PdfRadioButtonListField](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Interactive.PdfRadioButtonListField.html) class and you can create the radio button list items by using the [PdfRadioButtonListItem](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Interactive.PdfRadioButtonListItem.html) class.